jansdhillon/landscape-demo/README.md

 Older fingerprints of each image will be used, when available, for demoing security patching with Livepatch and Landscape.

-## Step 5.
-Snapshots of Landscape Server and Enrolled Instances

-[TODO] ./snapshot.sh will take a point in time snapshot of Landscape and a selection of LXD and Multipass instances.

-[TODO] ./restore.sh will restore a point in time snapshot of Landscape and a selection of LXD and Multipass instances.
+[./stop.sh](stop.sh) will stop every Ubuntu instance with your chosen `DAYHHMM` prefix.

+[./remove.sh](stop.sh) will delete every Ubuntu instance with your chosen `DAYHHMM` prefix.

 ---

 ## TODO:

-- Send `pro fix` commands to each Ubuntu instance with security coverage in Livepatch and Landscape, at provisioning time.
+- Run `pro fix` commands on each Landscape-managed Ubuntu instance after provisioning.
 This simulates patch drift between various machines, and makes for more interesting demos.
+- snapshot.sh will take a point in time snapshot of Landscape and a selection of LXD and Multipass instances.
+- restore.sh will restore a point in time snapshot of Landscape and a selection of LXD and Multipass instances.

 ---